ahlisbon/diacriticsAndNengo/README.md

 #### Things to Know about Converting to Western Years:
 - Trying to convert a year past the end of an imperial era will produce an error message.
-- For any year past the current Reiwa nengō, i.e, r53, the year will still be converted into a Western year.
+- For any year past the current Reiwa nengō.
+For example, "r53" will be converted into 2071.

 # Known Issues
 - On rare occaisions, the macro will leave either the "ctrl" "shift" or "alt" key pressed down.
 I.e., presseing the "p" key will be interpreted by your computer as "ctrl+p" and launch the print dialogue window.
 To fix this, seperately press "ctrl" "shift" and "alt".
 This will stop the behavior.